Bridge2Hyku/Bridge2Hyku.github.io/pages/migration.md

     <td>Pre-defined categories in Hyku to describe the type of content being uploaded.
 More than one type may be selected.</td>
   </tr>
 </table>

+For more information regarding these Fields, including expected values and examples, please visit the <a href="https://docs.google.com/document/d/1RXRT08236E98RTKASX-bL60qLoBeZgYXFUSD4XBOIa">_Hyku Metadata Documentation (DRAFT)_</a> and <a href="https://gist.github.com/cmh2166/723bebaee52d9ba4eb68eebc904484">_Hyrax Metadata Technical Documentation_</a>.

+### Map Metadata

+Once you know your target system’s metadata schema, you will need to map your current schema to it.  <a href="https://www.getty.edu/publications/intrometadata/metadata-matters/#fn:2">The Getty Institute</a> “refer[s] to _mapping_ as the intellectual activity of comparing and analyzing two metadata schemas, and to _crosswalks_ as the visual product of mapping.”

+Many of these crosswalks have become standardized and are available from the Library of Congress.
+Here are some examples:

+<ul><li><a href="http://www.loc.gov/marc/dccross.html">Dublin Core to MARC</a></li>
+    <li><a href="http://www.loc.gov/standards/mods/dcsimple-mods.html">Dublin Core to MODS</a><li>
+    <li><a href="http://www.loc.gov/marc/marc2dc.html">MARC to Dublin Core</a></li>
+    <li><a href="https://www.loc.gov/standards/mods/mods-mapping.html">MARC to MODS</a></li></ul>

+Crosswalking is not always as simple as changing the field name, as laid out in the white paper <a href="https://groups.niso.org/publications/white_papers/crosswalk/">"Issues in Crosswalking Content Metadata Standards"</a> (1998)  by St. Pierre and LaPlant.
+Some common issues are:

+<ul><li><strong>One-to-Many:</strong> When an element in your current schema has separate elements in your target system.
+Example: if your current system only uses "date", it’s possible to enter a schema that has multiple date fields.</li>
+    <li><strong>No clear binary:</strong> When an existing element has no clear equivalent in the new system.
+This occurs often when the granularity of your system is higher than that of the target.
+Typically this will result in a broader list of entries within the keywords or description fields.
+When confronting this challenge, you will often lose specificity or may choose to omit fields from your existing metadata altogether.</li>
+    <li><strong>Structural differences:</strong> Some schemas (EAD, etc) allow for hierarchical metadata, while others (MARC, etc) are flat. </li>

+There are no easy ways around the issues above, and your institution’s decisions on these should come from internal knowledge and context.
+CONTENTdm and Hyku both use Dublin Core, so the crosswalking required is at the field-level and will require mapping decisions that could be unique to your CONTENTdm instance or even your individual collections.
+The Bridge2Hyku toolkit includes CDM-Bridge which comes preloaded with Hyku’s standard target metadata to get you a head start on determining your mapping and easily exporting your metadata through it.

 ### Source Repository Export